 The highlight of the first half was the commencement of production from both the Don Southwest and West Don fields in the UK North Sea.
 This represents a very significant milestone in the development and was achieved in less than a year from field development programme (FDP) approval.
 The first of two planned production wells on West Don came on-stream in late April, followed by two production wells on Don Southwest in late June, although one of the wells requires further intervention to remove a suspected completion blockage prior to bringing it on-stream.
-The second production well on West Don was brought on-stream in August and the injection well on West Don and two injection wells on Don Southwest are expected to be brought on-stream during the next few weeks.
-During the drilling of the Don Southwest water injection wells, two cost-effective pilot holes were drilled into adjacent reservoir structures, both of which discovered oil.
-One of the pilot holes was drilled into an area known as the 'Horst'.
+The second production well on West Don was brought on-stream in August and the injection well on West Don and two injection wells on Don Southwest water injection well on West Don and two injection wells on Don Southwest water injection wells, two cost-effective pilot holes were drilled into adjacent reservoir structures, both of which discovered oil.
+One of the pilot holes was drilled into an area known as the "Horst".
 This area has excellent reservoir quality with high oil saturations.
-The other pilot hole was drilled into Area H. which revealed a 60 feet oil column in the Brent formation.
+The other pilot hole was drilled into Area H, which revealed a 60 feet oil column in the Brent formation.
 These areas are being interpreted and are expected to be exploited during further stages of development of the field.

-The Cendor field, in Block PM304, offshore Peninsular Malaysia, produced an average of 14,400 bpd of oil over the period (2008: 14,800 bpd) and achieved production uptime of over 99%.
-As Operator (with a 30% interest), Energy Developments, along with its partners (Petronas, PetroVietnam and Kuwait Foreign Petroleum Exploration Company (KUFPEC)) is assessing a second phase of development of Block PM304.
+The Cendor field, in Block PM304, offshore Peninsular Malaysia, produced an average of 14,400 bpd of oil over the period (2008: 14,800 bpd) and achieved production uptime of over 99 per cent.
+As operator (with a 30% interest), Energy Developments, along with its partners (Petronas, PetroVietnam and Kuwait Foreign Petroleum Exploration Company (KUFPEC)) is assessing a second phase of development of Block PM304.
 FEED studies will be commenced in the fourth quarter of 2009 and a field development plan to develop the near field opportunities is expected to be submitted for approval in the second half of 2010.